mgcha85/gene_and_mirna/index.md

 <br>

 Finally, this [table](https://drive.google.com/file/d/1NlkXbPSoMAATgeAqKidWvT6aU71wlpAf/view?usp=sharing) shows how many miRNAs are selected in at least one of the cross-validation. # column represents the number of cross-validation set of the corresponding miRNA from the table including avgerage(|Y_{tst} - Y_{pred}|).
+And this [table](https://drive.google.com/file/d/1gGpczYqe30gudTOxYNC0mrhL4R3RtPnK/view?usp=sharing) shows the statistics of the ratio table by miRNA.

 ## Point3.b. prediction (Y) by tissue data (B) and cell line (X)